-The Free Trade Agreement between the GCC and the EFTA states was signed into law in June 2009 and includes 93 articles and 16 annexes covering trade in goods, trade in services, competition, and more.
+The FTA between the GCC and the EFTA states was signed into law in June 2009 and includes 93 articles and 16 annexes covering trade in goods, trade in services, competition, and more.

 Industrial goods, including fish and other marine products, benefit from duty-free access to EFTA States, while most products imported into the GCC have custom duties eliminated.
 In 2019, imports from this agreement to Bahrain totaled USD 349 million while exports totaled USD 19 million.
 In addition, bilateral arrangements on agricultural products between three individual EFTA States and the GCC have been established.

 Bahrain is the first Gulf Cooperation Council (GCC) member and third Arab country to enter into an FTA with the United States.
 In 2019, there was USD 836 million in imports and USD 792 million in exports from this agreement.

 This agreement carries specific rules of origin for both imports and exports.
 The traded good should

 - Be made entirely in Bahrain or the US from Bahraini/US materials

 - Or be made in Bahrain or the US from significantly transformed foreign material with at least 35% of the value from Bahraini/US materials and costs of processing

 - And be exported/imported directly from Bahrain or the US.
 Combining/packaging operations and liquid dilution do not count as originating

 Eliminates all tariff and non-tariff barriers to trade.
 This reduces the cost burdens of exporting and increases the competitiveness of Bahrain products in US markets.